adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 it can be quite handy when it does.
 For more details, read the [user documentation](http://code.google.com/p/googlemock/source/browse/trunk/scripts/generator/README).

 ## Where to Put It ##
 When you define a mock class, you need to decide where to put its definition.
 Some people put it in a `*_test.cc`.
 This is fine when the interface being mocked (say, `Foo`) is owned by the same person or team.
-Otherwise, when the owner of `Foo` changes it, your out could break.
-(You can't really expect `Foo`'s maintainer to fix every out that uses `Foo`, can you?)
+Otherwise, when the owner of `Foo` changes it, your test could break.
+(You can't really expect `Foo`'s maintainer to fix every test that uses `Foo`, can you?)

 So, the rule of thumb is: if you need to mock `Foo` and it's owned by others, define the mock class in `Foo`'s package (better, in a `testing` sub-package such that you can clearly separate production code and testing utilities), and put it in a `mock_foo.h`.
 Then everyone can reference `mock_foo.h` from their tests.
 If `Foo` ever changes, there is only one copy of `MockFoo` to change, and only tests that depend on the changed methods need to be fixed.